Colorado State Highway 74: History

 Bear Creek was especially prone to flooding, as was seen in 1896 when Morrison was almost destroyed.
 On occasion, sightseers along the road were threatened by floods, such as one in 1925 where cars on the road were carried into the river.
 To control flooding along the creek and therefore preserve safety along the road, the Denver manager of parks sought to build a dam near Evergreen.
 The dam, finished three years after the flood, created Evergreen Lake.
 Following a September 1938 flood, crews from a federal work program built walls along the side of the creek, measuring from 7 to 34 ft high.
 The Works Progress Administration (WPA), as this program was called, installed over 4500 ft of masonry from Morrison to Idledale at points where previous floods had damaged the roadway.

-From 1923 through the early 1930s, the SH 74 designation was from Echo Lake at what is now an intersection between SH 103 and SH 5 east along Squaw Pass Road to Bergen Park.
+From 1923 through the early 1930s, the SH 74 designation was from Echo Lake at what is now an intersection between SH 103 and SH 5 east along Mestaa'ėhehe Road to Bergen Park.
 From here, it followed its current designation to Morrison.
 SH 74 was paved from Morrison to Evergreen using an oil surface resembling asphalt in late 1928.
 This oil surface, which was approximately 1 in deep, prevented erosion along the roadway in the Bear Creek canyon during floods.
 By 1938, the section west of Bergen Park was redesignated as SH 68, and SH 74 was turned northward to US 40.
 The east end was extended into Denver along Alameda Avenue by 1947.
 This section terminated at what was then SH 87 in Denver.
 In 1956, the Colorado State Highway Department opted to realign sections of SH 74 away from Bear Creek.
 A section of the road between Evergreen and Kittredge was resurfaced and widened the next year.
 By then, US 285 replaced the eastern segment, and the terminus of the route was cut back to its original and current terminus in Morrison.
 Construction on I-70 through the region was completed in 1972 and included an interchange at El Rancho at the northwest end of SH 74.
 During the 1990s, CDOT sought to further upgrade SH 74 from I-70 to Evergreen to an expressway.
 Work on this project began in 1993 to improve the interchange between Evergreen Parkway and I-70 and widen the roadway to its current state, costing CDOT $8 million.